Juniper/ruby-junos-ez-stdlib/README.md

 This is the "standard library" or "core" set of functionality that should work on most/all Junos OS based devices.

 This framework is build on top of the NETCONF gem which uses XML as the fundamental data-exchange.
 So no "automating the CLI" or using SNMP.
-The purpose of this framework is to enable automation development without requiring specific Junos XML knowledge or domain experties.
+The purpose of this framework is to **enable automation development without requiring specific Junos XML knowledge or domain experties**.

 Further documentation can be found in the *docs* subdirectory.